Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 ###### -=[ Sharingan, Stage 2 ]=-
 The second stage adds a second tomoe to each eye, and is when the bulk of the doujutsu’s power begins to manifest.
 Their ability to copy techniques and actions becomes refined, to the level of being able to extrapolate from fine details and mimic even small mannerisms.

 You may obtain Yogengan and Shouningan.
 Both are learned as C-rank jutsu.
-You also gain +1 to all Defensive Rolls while Sharingan is active.
+You also gain a +1 to all Skill rolls while Sharingan is active.

 ###### -=[ Sharingan, Stage 3 ]=-
 The final tomoe appears at this stage, with the trio forming a ring halfway between the pupil and the rim of the iris, equidistant from one another.
 Upon reaching this stage, you can copy any Genjutsu used upon you by another Uchiha with their Eye of Hypnotism power, despite its lack of handseals (again, assuming you meet the proper requirements).

 You may obtain Magen: Kyouten Chiten and Senchigan.
 Both are learned as B-rank techniques.
-Finally, you gain +1 to Accuracy while Sharingan is active.
+Finally, your bonus to Skill rolls while Sharingan is active increases to +2.

 #### --( Dousatsugan - Eye of Insight )--
 *Requires: Stage 1 Sharingan*